 Your parent has taken care of you throughout your entire life.
 You look up to them, you’ve learned from them and they’re the person you turn to when you need help.
 That’s why it can be incredibly shocking and emotional to see their health decline as they age.
 What’s worse is memory loss or other worrisome behavioral changes that go beyond normal aging.

-If your parent has recently been diagnosed with Alzheimer’s disease, you may feel confused and unsure about how this will impact your loved one’s health and behavior as time passes.
-It might help to familiarize yourself with Alzheimer’s disease so that you can better understand what your parent is experiencing and help them get the care they need.
+If your parent or another loved one, has recently been diagnosed with Alzheimer’s disease, you may feel confused and unsure about how this will impact their health and behavior as time passes.
+It might help to familiarize yourself with Alzheimer’s disease so that you can better understand what your loved one is experiencing and help them get the care they need.

 What is Alzheimer's Disease?

 Alzheimer’s disease currently does not have a cure, but treatments for symptoms are available and research continues every day.
-Although these treatments cannot stop Alzheimer’sdiseaseall together, theycan temporarily slow the worsening of dementia symptoms and help improve the quality of life for those that live with the disease.
+Although these treatments cannot stop Alzheimer’s disease altogether, they can temporarily slow the worsening of dementia symptoms and help improve the quality of life for those that live with the disease.

 Stages of Alzheimer's Disease

 Alzheimer’s disease typically progresses in three main stages: early, middle, and late.
 Each stage brings on new and worsening symptoms that can vary based on the individual.

 1. Early Stage Alzheimer’s Disease

 In this initial stage, your loved one may be unaware that they are suffering from Alzheimer’s disease.
 The symptoms they experience are commonly associated with natural aging and can go undetected.
 During this early stage, your loved one may still function independently and still do normal activities like drive, work, and participate in social events.